2ndBillingCycle/specialsounds/README.md

  - Send messages as you
  - Configure the rest of HexChat

-Plugins can do those things, but this plugin does not have that functionality, and so any bugs it may have can't accidentally make those things happen.
+This plugin does not have that functionality, and so any bugs it may have can't accidentally make those things happen.

 # Motivation